stuart-lane/oidrobust/README.md

  ## ⚠️ Development Status

-This package is in early development and has not undergone extensive testing.
-While we believe the implementation is correct, bugs may exist.
+This package is in the late stages of development, but has not undergone extensive testing.
+While I believe the implementation is correct, bugs may exist.
 Use with caution and please report any issues.